-Students wishing to file a complaint about a course grade, or a grade received for a particular piece of work in a course, should first attempt to resolve the matter through discussion or writing with the instructor of that course (her/his preference) no later than two weeks after notification of the grade.
-If the issue cannot be satisfactorily resolved between student and instructor, the student may specify in writing the basis for the complaint and request a review by the appropriate program director.
-A written complaint about a grade for work completed while the course is in progress must be submitted to the programs director, Dr. Marc Weiner (email@example.com), no later than two weeks after final determination by the instructor.
-A student must submit a written complaint about a final course grade to the program director no later than four weeks after final determination by the instructor.
+Written complaints about a grade for work completed while the course is in progress must be submitted to the Executive Director of Undergraduate Programs, Dr. Marc Weiner (at the following email address only: email@example.com), no later than two weeks after final determination by the instructor.
+A student must submit a written complaint about a final course grade to the Executive Director of Undergraduate Programs no later than four weeks after final determination by the instructor.

-A student who wishes to appeal the decision of the program director should appeal once again in writing to the office of the dean, through the Assistant Dean for Student and Academic Services.
-Students should be directed to address that written appeal to Stephen Weston, Assistant Dean for Student and Academic Services, Bloustein School Deans Office, 33 Livingston Avenue, New Brunswick, NJ, CAC.
-Email is preferred at firstname.lastname@example.org.
+A student who wishes to appeal the decision of the Executive Director of Undergraduate Programs shall appeal once again in writing to the Office of the Dean, through the Assistant Dean for Student and Academic Services.
+Students shall make that request, by email, together with a copy of the original Grade Appeal Review Request Form with attachments and the Grade Appeal Outcome Statement to Stephen Weston, Assistant Dean for Student and Academic Services, Bloustein School Deans Office, 33 Livingston Avenue, New Brunswick, NJ, CAC (firstname.lastname@example.org).

-Students who contact the Dean’s office without following the above procedure will be referred back to the instructor or program, in order to preserve the integrity of the process and an independent student appeal review.
-Some things to keep in mind when appealing your grade with the instructor, director or dean include:
+Students who contact the Dean’s office without following the above procedure will be referred back to the instructor or Executive Director of Undergraduate Programs, in order to preserve the integrity of the process.

 - Watch grade appeal timeframes; being busy is not a legitimate excuse.